A theory for coexistence and selection of branched actin networks in a shared and finite pool of monomers: Discussion

 \section{Discussion}

 Here, we have derived a general theory for branched actin networks growing simultaneously in a shared and limited pool of actin monomers.
 Our theory shows that monomer depletion in the growth region is the relevant feedback mechanism that allows for coexistence of the different networks.
-Our work explains recent experimental observations \cite{guerinBalancingLimitedResources2025} and provides a detailed realization of a more abstract theory for the effect of limited pools previously proposed \cite{banerjeeSizeRegulationMultiple2022}.
+Our work provides a detailed realization of a more abstract theory for the effect of limited pools previously proposed \cite{banerjeeSizeRegulationMultiple2022} and explains central aspects of recent experimental observations by Guerin et al. \cite{guerinBalancingLimitedResources2025}.
+For a single network, we obtain values for the filament density, filament length, network length, and bead velocity in the correct orders of magnitude or even close to the actual measured values.
+In the slow turnover case, we get a correct relative increase in network area and incorporated actin for a single network.
+For the competition of one weak and one strong bead, we obtain a relative decrease of 42 \% for the weak network, that is in a similar range to the 60 \% reported by Guerin et al. Finally, the transition from coexistence to selection at $N=6$ is the one observed experimentally.

-For a single network, our model results in a bifurcation to growth for sufficiently fast branching.
-By comparing the amount of actin polymerized into the network to the experimental measured values \cite{guerinBalancingLimitedResources2025}, we could fix the remaining two unknown effective parameters.
-Then, our model predicts values for network length and elongation velocity, mesh size and filament density in the correct orders of magnitude, demonstrating the validity of our assumptions.
-In this parameter regime, the concentration of actin monomers in the branching zone is significantly lower than far away and local depletion is the main limiting factor for growth instead of global depletion of monomers.
+In more detail, for a single network our model results in a bifurcation to growth for sufficiently fast branching.
+By comparing the amount of actin polymerized into the network to the experimental measured values \cite{guerinBalancingLimitedResources2025}, we could fix the two effective parameters of the theory, without any need for detailed fitting.
+For these parameter values, the concentration of actin monomers in the branching zone is significantly lower than far away and local depletion is the main limiting factor for growth instead of global depletion of monomers.
 Thus, even if other potential feedback mechanisms, which are not considered by us, are affecting the growth properties, these findings demonstrate that local depletion is significant and has to be taken into account for fast-growing structures.